sebdah/dynamic-dynamodb/docs/cloudformation_template.rst

 Deleting the stack
 ------------------

+If you wish to remove the CloudFormation stack, follow these steps:

 1. From the `AWS CloudFormation dashboard <https://console.aws.amazon.com/cloudformation/home>`__, select your stack.

 2. Click **Delete stack** and then **Yes, delete**, when prompted.